anacrolix/torrent/README.md

 This repository implements BitTorrent-related packages and command-line utilities in Go.
 The emphasis is on use as a library from other projects.
 It's been used 24/7 in production by a downstream, private service since late 2014.

 There is support for protocol encryption, [DHT](https://github.com/anacrolix/dht), PEX, [uTP](https://github.com/anacrolix/utp), and various extensions.
 See the package documentation for a more complete list.
 There are several data storage backends provided: blob, file, and mmap, and you can write your own, such as to store data on S3, or in a database.
-You can use the provided binaries in `./cmd`, or use `torrent` as a library for your own applications.
+You can use the provided binaries in `./cmd`, or use package `torrent` as a library for your own applications.

 Many of the sub-packages can be used for other purposes: [bencode](https://godoc.org/github.com/anacrolix/torrent/bencode), and [tracker](https://godoc.org/github.com/anacrolix/torrent/tracker), in particular.